 The spray paints were bought from Home Depot.
 Liquid Leaf can be bought from any crafting supply.

 And what I would do since I only have one 3D printer so I would print out small part first.
 Work on the sanding while waiting for more part to be printed.

-Also I would recommend print the 2 half of the temple only 5 to 10% filling only to prevent warping.
-I would set it to print over night to save production time.
+Also, I would recommend print the 2 half of the temple only 5 to 10% filling only to prevent warping.
+I would set it to print overnight to save production time.

 Step 2: Sanding, Painting, Drying Are a Big Part of the Project.

-- Carefully removing all the supports.
+- Carefully remove all the supports.

 - Roughly sanding down all the rough parts from the parts.